tialaramex/realistic/README.md

 Unlike Java, Rust has "Operator overloading" or rather, we can implement many arithmetic operators for user defined types.
 This means that where the Java API provides named functions, in many cases the Rust API provides operators, such as + (impl Add) and * (impl Multiply)

+I have chosen not to provide this capability for Computable, this might be revisited later

 `BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap